nojronatron/nojronatron.github.io/code401-files/hash-tables.md

 index = (index + 1) % hash_table_size # ...etc
 ```

-*Note*: This technique could also force your Search and Get methods to run additional code in order to find the stored value.
+*Jon Note*: This technique could also force your Search and Get methods to run additional code in order to find the stored value.

 #### Quadratic Probing